learn-co-curriculum/phase-3-active-record-intro-to-rake/README.md

 ## Why Rake?

 Every program has some tasks that must be executed now and then.
-For example, the task of creating a database table, the task of making or maintaining certain files.
-Before Rake was invented, we would have to write standalone bash scripts that accomplish these tasks, or we would have to make potentially confusing and arbitrary decisions about what segment of our Ruby program would be responsible for executing these tasks.
+For example, the task of creating a database table, or the task of making or maintaining certain files.
+Before Rake was invented, we would either have to write standalone bash scripts to accomplish these tasks, or each developer would have to make their own decisions about what segment of their Ruby program would be responsible for executing these tasks.

-Writing scripts in bash is tough, and bash just isn't as powerful as Ruby.
-On the other hand, for each developer to make his or her own decisions about where to define and execute certain common tasks related to databases or file maintenance is confusing.

-Rake provides us a standard, conventional way to define and execute such tasks using Ruby.
+Writing scripts in bash is tough, plus bash just isn't as powerful as Ruby.
+And for each developer to make their own somewhat arbitrary decisions about where to define and execute certain common tasks related to databases or file maintenance would be confusing.
+Luckily, Rake provides us a standard, conventional way to define and execute such tasks using Ruby.

 ## Where did Rake Come From?

-In fact, the C community was the first to implement the pattern of writing all their recurring system maintenance tasks in a separate file.
+The C community was the first to implement the pattern of writing all their recurring system maintenance tasks in a separate file.
 They called this file the MakeFile because it was generally used to gather all of the source files and make it into one compiled executable file.